gitMcFly/Collegiate/README.md

 # Collegiate

-A description of this package.
+A directory of University and Colleges on planet earth.